pravega/pravega/documentation/src/docs/controller-service.md

 To enable some scenarios, we may need the background workers to periodically work on each of the Streams in our cluster to perform some specific action on them.
-We have built a periodic job framework for this purpose which relies on zookeeper which makes use of something called a Stream Bucket which is used to distribute this periodic background work across all available Controller instances.
+We have built a periodic job framework for this purpose which relies on Zookeeper which makes use of something called a Stream Bucket which is used to distribute this periodic background work across all available Controller instances.
-The unit of load distribution is a bucket which is a znode with a fixed bucket number.
-Controller instances map all available streams in the system into buckets and these buckets are distributed amongst themselves.
+The unit of load distribution is a bucket which is a Znode with a fixed bucket number.
+Controller instances map all available Streams in the system into buckets and these buckets are distributed amongst themselves.
 Hence, all the long-running background work can be uniformly distributed across multiple Controller instances.

 **Note**: Number of buckets is a configuration for a cluster which is fixed for the lifetime of a cluster.

-Each bucket corresponds to a unique znode in Zookeeper.
+Each bucket corresponds to a unique Znode in Zookeeper.
 A qualified scoped Stream name is used to compute a hash value to assign the Stream to a bucket.
 All Controller instances, upon startup, attempt to take ownership of buckets.
 Upon _failover_, ownerships